 WACCABUC HILLS, NY - lead designer of a new town for ~12,000 people of mixed ages and incomes ~ 40 miles northeast of New York City, which resulted in the New York Supreme Court's decision to eliminate exclusionary zoning throughout the state.

-800 MAIN STREET, Amherst, MA - architect of and zoning variance approval for a mixed use village center that promised to be the nation's first public solar heated and cooled building until the Arabs imposed their surprise oil embargo in October 1973.
+800 MAIN STREET, Amherst, MA - architect of and zoning variance approval for a mixed use village center that promised to be the nation's first public solar heated and cooled building until October 1973 when the Arabs imposed their surprise oil embargo.
 While the economic depression that followed in the wake of the embargo ironically undermined the financing needed to build the conceptually and technically advanced East Village Center, computer modeling demonstrated solar's commercial viability in the Northeast and the project's significance and publicity helped promote and pass Amherst's progressive new zoning code.